petrix/Overkill-Solar-BMS_2-Arduino-Library/README.md

 ...but forked for a little modification.

-My prewious point <working> of interest was a Modbus protocol, so my target is an RS485 communication port.
+My previous working point of interest was a Modbus protocol, so I set my target on RS485 communication port.